 Regardless of the reason, something has to change.
-In part, this is why I started Saladmenu.com.
+In part, this is why I set up saladmenu.com.
 I needed to improve my diet in this way, too.

 As I was making this change, I noticed that many people had begun juicing and blending both fruits and vegetables.
 They were trying to get in those recommended servings and the nutrients they packed by drinking what they believed to be nutrient-dense beverages.
-In particular, I noticed a huge trend toward consuming juices and smoothies that involve green vegetables such as kale, cucumber, spinach and others.
+In particular, I noticed a huge trend toward consuming juices and smoothies that involve greens such as kale, cucumber, spinach, and other vegetables.

-This made me wonder, is one preparation method better than the other from a nutrition and health standpoint?
+This made me wonder, is one preparation method better than the other from a nutritious and healthy standpoint?

 What’s the difference between juicing and blending?

 With juicing, as the name implies, you’re simply pressing the juice out of whatever fruit or vegetable you’re preparing.
-In blending, you’re throwing in the whole fruit or vegetable, skin included in many cases, and simply pulverizing it into a consistent, somewhat thicker drink.
+In blending, you’re throwing in the whole fruit or vegetable, skin included in many cases, and simply pulverizing it into a consistent and somewhat thicker drink.

-While the higher levels of phytochemicals offered by blending win me over pretty quickly to blending, I think it’s equally important that you’re getting the additional fiber that remains present in the blended smoothies.
+While the higher levels of phytochemicals offered by blending win me over pretty quickly, I think it’s equally important that you’re getting the additional fiber that remains present in the blended smoothies.
 Plus, if you’re juicing fruit, you’re getting a lot more sugar for the volume that you prepare.
-With blending, that sugar is spread out over a lot more volume due to the extra fiber.
+With blending, that sugar is spread out due to the extra fiber.

 For a great rundown on the benefits of blending over juicing, read Green Smoothies Vs. Green Juices – Which Is Better?
-I thought it hit on the key reasons for choosing blended smoothies over juices—it certainly convinced me.
+It impressed me with how it hit on the key reasons for choosing blended smoothies over juices—I was certainly convinced.

 Choosing a Blender to Make Smoothies